 6.12 – Direct Reimbursement for Permissible Expenditures

-- The college Chancellor and his/her Cabinet shall arrange and approve reimbursement procedures for qualified expenditures that are incurred on behalf of the college.
+The college shall reimburse employees and/or representatives of the college for qualified, permissible expenditures that are incurred on behalf of the college.

 - General Guidelines

 - All employees must obtain appropriate approval before scheduling travel arrangements.

 - Expenses for an accompanying spouse or others are not reimbursable from the college.